Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 Iceland is very well connected.
 We had good WiFi in all of our accommodation except one and had 3G or 4G almost everywhere in the country.

-We used our Three UK SIM card, which you can use elsewhere in Europe for no extra charge.
+We used our Three UK SIM card, which you can use elsewhere in Europe but roaming charges may apply.
+Be sure to check with your provider before your trip.

 Accommodation

-Cabins overlooking the sea at sunrise at Tradir Guesthouse on the south coast of the Snaefellsness Peninsula
+Cabins overlooking the sea at sunrise at Tradir Guesthouse on the south coast of the Snaefellsness Peninsula, Iceland

 Sunrise at our cabin at Tradir Guesthouse in Snaefellsness